-This program requires a 64-bit Windows machine to use it.
+This program requires a 64-bit Windows machine to operate.
 When downloading and running the installation script, the computer will need access to the internet to download library files from MathWorks (Natick, MA).
 After this, follow the prompts from the install script to complete the installation.
-Once installed, the program can be launched from the desktop icon (if the option for a desktop icon was selected during the installation process) or via the Windows Start Menu, which is identified by the program as SignalQualityAnalysisTool.
+Once installed, the program can be launched from the desktop icon (if the option for a desktop icon was selected during the installation process) or via the Windows Start Menu, which is identified by the program as SQAT (Signal Quality Analysis Tool).